-In response to CRM TECH's inquiry, NAHC reported that the Sacred Lands File identified no Native American cultural resources in the project vicinity.
-Noting that the lack of specific site information in the Sacred Lands File would not necessarily indicate the absence of cultural resources, however, NAHC recommended that local Native American groups be consulted for further information and provided a referral list of potential contacts.
-NAHC's reply is attached to this report in Appendix 2 for reference by the City of Lancaster in future government-to-government consultations with the pertinent tribal groups.
+In response to CRM TECH's inquiry, the NAHC reported that the Sacred Lands File identified no Native American cultural resources in the project vicinity.
+Noting that the lack of specific site information in the Sacred Lands File does not necessarily indicate the absence of cultural resources, however, the NAHC recommended that local Native American tribes be consulted for further information and provided a referral list of potential contacts.
+The NAHC's reply is attached to this report as Appendix 2 for reference by the City of Lancaster in future government-to-government consultations with the pertinent tribal groups.